 Don’t waste money on luxuries you’re not even using!
-While so many great monthly memberships are worth every penny, they’re not worth your hard-earned money if you’re not benefiting from them.
-Most memberships are hassle-free with a cancel-at-any-time policy, so say “bye-bye” to membership fees and start saving now!
+While some are worth every penny, they’re not worth your hard-earned money if you’re not benefiting from them.
+Most memberships are hassle-free with a cancel-at-any-time policy, so say “bye-bye” to unused membership fees and start saving now!

-A quick & easy way to get started saving on monthly subscriptions is to go into your phone to find out what apps are charging you unnecessary monthly fees.
+A quick and easy way to get started saving is to check monthly subscriptions on your phone.
 You might be amazed how quickly apps add up and chances are you aren’t even using half of them.
 Plus, canceling your monthly subscription on any Apple device is as easy as the touch of a button so there’s no reason not to do it NOW!

 Here are the easy steps to cancel your monthly subscriptions on any Apple device:

 - Tap your name at the top

 - Look under Active subscriptions & click on any you aren’t using

 - Then click Cancel Subscription if you wish to cancel

 Hip Tip: If you’ve ever mistakenly caught yourself paying for the same membership twice, try calling the company for a refund!
 I mistakenly paid for two Amazon Prime accounts for 6 months and was able to call and get a refund for all 6 months!

 We don’t have to devote ourselves to every commitment in life just because a friend asked us to do something.
 And yes, that even includes declining happy hour with friends if you find it to be more of a hassle than an enjoyment.